-Medicare approved Healthy Blue + Medicare to provide these benefits and/or lower copayments/coinsurance as part of the Value-Based Insurance Design program.
+Medicare approved the plan to provide additional benefits and to lower Part D cost share as part of the Value Based Insurance Design program.
 This program lets Medicare try new ways to improve Medicare Advantage plans.

-Important benefit information for all enrollees participating in Wellness and Health Care Planning (WHP) services
+Important benefit information for all enrollees participating in Wellness and Health Care Planning (WHP) Services

-- Because Healthy Blue + Medicare (HMO D-SNP) participates in certain Value-Based Insurance Design benefits (benefits are marked in the Medical Benefits Chart by a footnote), you will be eligible for the following WHP services, including advance care planning (ACP) services: - As a Healthy Blue + Medicare (HMO D-SNP) member, you have access to an online advance care planning resource called, MyDirectives[®].
-This resource helps you to create an advance directive where you can combine the elements of a: - Living will- decisions on what medical treatments you would or would not like to receive

-- Medical power of attorney designation of one or more healthcare agents who can make medical decisions for you if you are not able to - □ Organ donation form - And more, including religious preference statements - You can create a new digital care plan on MyDirectives[®] or, if you already have these documents prepared, you can upload them so that they can be more easily shared with those that may need access to it.
-MyDirectives[®] is available to you and your designated medical providers 24 hours a day, seven days a week.
-You can add new information at any time as your health status or wishes change. - To get started, log into your Healthy Blue + Medicare (HMO D-SNP) member portal and go to the Programs Dashboard and select Advance Directive Programs.
-It will take you to MyDirectives[®] to create a new account, or link your existing account.

-Participation in any programs that include Wellness and Healthcare Planning or Advance Care Planning are voluntary and you are free to decline the services at any time.
+- Because Healthy Blue + Medicare (HMO-POS D-SNP) participates in certain Value Based Insurance Design benefits (benefits are marked in the Medical Benefits Chart by a footnote), you will be eligible for the following WHP services, including advance care planning (ACP) services: - As a Healthy Blue + Medicare (HMO-POS D-SNP) member, you have access to an online advance care planning resource called, MyDirectives®.
+This resource helps you to create an advance directive where you can combine the elements of a: - Living will decisions on what medical treatments you would or would not like to receive - Medical power of attorney designation of one or more healthcare agents who can make medical decisions for you if you are not able to - Organ donation form - And more, including religious preference statements - You can create a new digital care plan on MyDirectives® or, if you already have these documents prepared, you can upload them so that they can be more easily shared with those that may need access to it.
+MyDirectives® is available to you and your designated medical providers 24 hours a day, seven days a week.
+You can add new information at any time as your health status or wishes change. - To get started, log into your Healthy Blue + Medicare (HMO-POS D-SNP) member portal and go to the Programs Dashboard and select Advance Directive Programs.
+It will take you to MyDirectives® to create a new account, or link your existing account. - Participation in any programs that include Wellness and Healthcare Planning or Advance Care Planning are voluntary and you are free to decline the services at any time.